3060458966/vitaFlow/README.md

 # Getting Started with EAST+CALAMARI(Proof of concept) Demo

-This section deals with running an end to end demo, extracting text from image, using vitaFlow.
+This section deals with running an end to end vitaflow demo for OCR task.
-In order to reduce the setup and resolving dependency issues, we have dockarised the entire code.
+In order to reduce the setup time we have dockarised the entire code.

 For a pre-build [docker image](https://hub.docker.com/r/vitaflow/vitaflow)